jeffstride/idp/book_source/visualizations/case_study_dist.md

 Here is a sample of the data.
 These are the people with the top 10 and bottom 10 distance values:
 ![Distance Data](../_static/distance_data.jpg)

-Note that our is "clean" and is not riddled with `NaN` or errors.
+Note that our data is very "clean" and is not riddled with `NaN` or errors.
 - - -

 ## Worthless Graphs